SamuelTulach/LightHook/README.md

 ![logo](Assets/logo_small.png)

-Single-header, minimalistic, cross-platform hook library written in pure C.
+Single-header, minimalistic, cross-platform hook library written in pure C for x86-64 based systems.

 ## But... why?
 While other well-written libraries that do exactly the same already exist, I wanted to have something simple that would not use an entire disassembler engine which can sometimes be painful to include in a project.